ttag-org/ttag/gitbook/quick-start.md

 # Quick Start

 Here is a simple step by step tutorial for the demonstration of the full translation cycle with gettext and c-3po \(extraction, merging, resolving translations\).
 From the first glance, it may seem a little bit complex but I tried to simplify all necessary steps as much as possible.
+Also, I will try to demonstrate 2 different setups for dev and prod environments.

 All quickstart sources are [here](https://github.com/c-3po-org/c-3po/tree/master/examples/quickstart).